defenseunicorns/setup-zarf/README.md

 ### version

 - Optional
-- Downloads the latest version by default
+- If left unset, it will download the default version in the [action.yml](https://github.com/defenseunicorns/github-javascript-actions/blob/main/action.yml)
 - Check out the [Zarf releases page](https://github.com/defenseunicorns/zarf/releases) to see available versions

 ### download-init-package